AdamS839/SU-UNI/Second Year/Third Semester/Bridge/readme.md

 # Overview

-Interesting elective course that gives alot of credits and is about playing cards, yes - playing cards.
-There you will learn about the game **bridge**.
+This is an interesting elective course that offers a relatively high number of credits and is centered around card games—specifically, the game of bridge.

-Things like **points**, **HCP** (high card points), **total points**, **announces**, different game **techniques** and maybe **combinatorics** for different card combinations will become familiar to you.
+Throughout the course, you will become familiar with fundamental concepts such as scoring systems, high card points (HCP), total point evaluation, announcements (bidding), and various gameplay techniques.
+In addition, you may encounter elements of combinatorics when analysing possible card distributions and combinations.

-Theres a starting pdf file about the base rules and point meanings.
+At the beginning of the course, a PDF document is provided, which outlines the basic rules of the game and explains the point system in detail.

-Theres also different game techniques you can learn and use them.
+Beyond the theoretical foundations, there are also multiple practical strategies and techniques that you can learn and apply during gameplay, which gradually improve your understanding and performance.

 ## Exam overview

-Theres 3 tournaments during the semester and if you manage to win **8.5** total points from there, you will get 6.00 as a grade.
+There are three tournaments held during the semester, and if you manage to accumulate a total of 8.5 points across them, you will automatically receive a grade of 6.00.

-If you dont place well, there will be an theoretical exam that combines both game rules knowledge, combinatorics, technique usage and announces.
+If you do not achieve a sufficiently high ranking in the tournaments, you will have to take a theoretical exam instead.
+This exam combines knowledge of the game rules, combinatorics, bidding conventions, and practical techniques.

-The exam is not that difficult, but if you don't study, you wont pass.
+Although the exam is not considered particularly difficult, it still requires preparation; without studying, it is unlikely that you will pass.
 ---

 ### Lectors